MingweiSamuel/riotapi-schema/README.md

 #### `league-v3`'s `LeagueItemDTO` and `LeaguePositionDTO`

 This spec combines `LeagueItemDTO` and `LeaguePositionDTO` under the later name.
-This was a quetsionable choice because it results in fields with `null` values that users might expect to be filled in (when parsing a `LeagueItemDTO`).
+This was a questionable choice because it results in fields with `null` values that users might expect to be filled in (when parsing a `LeagueItemDTO`).
 This behavior is removed for `league-v4`.